Arthur de Carle Sowerby: Background

 Arthur Sowerby was the son of a Christian missionary in China, the Reverend Arthur Sowerby, and Louisa Clayton.
 He was also the great-great-grandson of James Sowerby the botanist and founder of the Geological Society.
 From 1881, Arthur's parents were based at the Baptist Missionary Society mission station in Shanxi.
 The Sowerby family was on furlough in England at the time of the 1900 Boxer Rebellion during which many of their friends and colleagues at their Shanxi mission station were massacred.

 Education

-Sowerby attended Bristol University studying for a BSc in Science but dropped out and returned to China where he was appointed lecturer and curator of the Anglo-Chinese College in Tientsin.
+Sowerby attended Bristol University studying for a BSc in Science but dropped out and returned to China where he was appointed lecturer and curator of the Anglo-Chinese College in Tianjin.

 Expeditions

-Sowerby joined the Duke of Bedford’s 1906 Mission to collect zoological specimens in Shensi for the British Museum during which time he discovered a new species of Jerboa which was subsequently named after him: Dipus sagitta sowerby.
+Sowerby joined the Duke of Bedford’s 1906 Mission to collect zoological specimens in Shaanxi for the British Museum during which time he discovered a new species of Jerboa which was subsequently named after him: Dipus sagitta sowerby.